K-PaaS/application-platform-guide-eng/install/service/mysql.md

 >![mysql_vsphere_4.1.13]

 >The server information inputs the server information bound to the application.
-Check using the cfenv <app_name> command.
+Check using the cf env <app_name> command.

 >**Ex.)** $cf env hello-spring-mysql